 This family-oriented resort has large villas available and equipment to keep the kids entertained.
 Babysitting services are available if you want to duck out for a date and have some times to yourselves.

-Just note this resort isn’t absolute beachfront but one of the most beautiful beaches in Rarotonga, Aro’a is located just across the road.
+Just note this resort isn’t absolute beachfront but it is near one of the most picturesque beaches in Rarotonga, Aro’a is located just across the road.
 It takes less than a minute to get there.

 Service is awesome and it’s great to be so close to everything, without being in the heart of Muri.

 - Large swimming pool

 If you’re looking to spend a lot of time in the main town, this resort may suit you best.
 Club Raro is only a five-minute drive to Avarua township where you can eat and shop your heart out.

 The resort itself has two pools; one main pool and a shallow pool for toddlers.
 Did I mention Club Raro is a resort with a swim up bar?

 Make sure to consider the location before booking here, though.
 The beach is not at all suitable for swimming or snorkelling, but the bars, pools, and price point more than makes up for this.
 Just jump on the bus or drive 20 minutes to the good beaches any time you’re up for it.